PaddlePaddle/docs/docs/install/pip/linux-pip_en.md

    python3 -m pip install paddlepaddle-gpu==[Version] -i https://pypi.tuna.tsinghua.edu.cn/simple
   ```

-* The above commands install the `avx` package by default.
+* The above commands install the `avx` and `mkl` package by default.
+Paddle no longer supports `noavx` package.
 To determine whether your machine supports `avx`, you can use the following command.
 If the output contains `avx`, it means that the machine supports `avx`:
    ```
    cat /proc/cpuinfo | grep -i avx
    ```